teemupaloniemi/gronto/README.md

                  but SMT has many different implementations, is simple, well maintained, understandable and it generalizes well to this class of problems.

-8. What end user gets?

-   - Curriculum development does not have to start from scrach each year.

-   - A scheduled curricula.
-Fast.
-What we mean is that the system can be incorporated in day-to-day operations or the organization.

-       - Do we have dependency cycles in the current curriculum?

-       - Is there a course that is important but does not have enough prerequisites.
-Could someone teach them?
-Should we hire someone?
-What kind of skills we need?

-       - Is the same information taught somewhere twice?
-Can we combine courses, or introduce people with similar courses to each other?

-       - What is the lightest curriculum that can build?
-What is the heaviest?

-   - This also gives more tools for student counceling.
-For example we can give a lower bound in how many semesters the student can graduate.

-       - No there is no way you can graduate in a year, if you take one course per semester!.

-       - If you are willing to work, you can graduate before next christmas if you take these courses in this order.

-       - Desining model curricula for different students.
-Some are working and can do only 5 credits per semester.
-How should they proceed?

-       - Someone has to graduate fast, does not matter what courses to take.
-No problem, check if curricula with a 6 month timelimit is possible!

-9. What end used has to provide?

-   - Limits for the solver.
-(How many years, what work load, etc.)

-   - Individual courses embedded into the ontology.
-(A [questionnaire](https://users.jyu.fi/~tealjapa/kysely) part of this masters thesis.)

-   - An ontology.
-As an adjacency matrix/ adjacency lists (ACM included).

 10. Compare to other solutions?
    - [STOPS – A Graph-Based Study Planning and Curriculum Development Tool](https://dl.acm.org/doi/pdf/10.1145/2674683.2674689)